pramaniks/ecs-fargate-dotnetcore-cdk/README.md

 <br />
 <br />

-# Now that's all about it :relaxed:.
+# That's all about it!! :relaxed:.
 Till then happy Coding !! :metal::muscle: